Report A Problem

 Telephone: All calls to 311 are answered by a live operator from 8:00 a.m. to 6:00 p.m., Monday through Friday.
 In the City of Pittsburgh, dial 3-1-1.
 Outside of Pittsburgh, call 412-255-2621.

 911 can be used for more than just your “traditional” emergency like a fire or a crash.
 It’s the main line for anything in the City that needs immediate attention.

-While you should still report things to 311 (in the City), if you know that the issue that you have is on a State road, then you can call 1-800-FIX-ROAD or use PennDOT’s customer concern form.
+While you should still report things to 311 (in the City), if you know that the issue that you have is on a State road or bridge, then you can call 1-800-FIX-ROAD or use PennDOT’s customer concern form.

 Same goes for the County.
 To report a road hazard on an Allegheny County road or bridge, you should call the County Public Works Department call center, 412-350-2513 or try their contact form.

 If your issue is with the Port Authority or one of their operators:

 Customer Service: 412-442-2000 (TTY: 412-231-7007) Their phone line is staffed by representatives during the following times: Weekdays: 6 a.m. to 7 p.m.
 Weekends & Holidays: 8 a.m. to 4:30 p.m.
 You may also contact Customer Service with complaints, questions, comments or to report great service from Port Authority employees using their Feedback webpage.